slotThe/slotThe.github.io/posts/aoc-in-bqn.md

   ```

 - Piggybacking off of that: "depth is not rank".
-  The type of the elements is not at all important in determining the arrays rank.
+  The type of the elements is not at all important in determining the array's rank.

   ``` bqn
      =1‿2‿3‿4‿5 # vector